rajeevgade/git-deployer/README.md

 //create and configure your config file
 $ cp .env.example .env
+$ vi .env
-—- change your db credentials and app_domain value to your ip or domain name
+—- change your db credentials

 //create an encryption key unique for your app
 $ php artisan key:generate